-Washington State identified 0 out of 1 (or 0%) of OOS carriers classified as UNSAT/UNFIT imminent hazard for YTD 2021.
+Washington State identified 3 out of 4 (or 75%) of OOS carriers classified as UNSAT/UNFIT imminent hazard for YTD 2022.
 We have set a goal to identify 100% of all OOS carriers when stopped during enforcement activities.
 Officers will verify all carriers out of service (OOS) status and applicable operating authority at the time of the inspection.
 Officers shall take appropriate enforcement action on all OOS carriers.
 Officers will forward a copy of the inspection report to the local FMCSA office through their chain of command.
 All CVEB officers have access to the ISS system and FMCSA Portal, including Query Central.
 If the information is not available during the CVSA inspection, the officers will contact the local FMCSA office or validate the carriers OOS status and applicable operating authority when information is available.
 CDL's are verified through the National Law Enforcement Telecommunications System (NLETS), Commercial Drivers License Information System (CDLIS) or Washington State's Department of Licensing.
+During FY23 Washington is planning to move from the ASPEN inspection software to the SafeSpect software.
+We anticipate this will help reduce the number of systems an officer has to check for OOS carriers and could potentially help Washington meet its goal of identifying 100% of all OOS carriers when stopped.